 A proprietary fund reports all of the SSEA's operations.
-The operations are reported similar to a private-sector business enterprise.
-There are three basic financial statements presented: 1) comparative statements of net position; 2) comparative statements of revenues, expenses and changes in net position; and 3) comparative statements of cash flows.
+The operations are reported similar to a private sector business enterprise.
+There are three basic financial statements presented: 1) comparative statements of net position; 2) comparative statements of revenues, expenses and changes in net position; and 3) comparative statements of cashflows.

-The comparative statements of net position present the SSEA's assets and liabilities, with the difference reported as "net position."
+The comparative statements of net position present the SSEA's assets, deferred outflows of resources, liabilities and deferred inflows of resources, with the difference reported as "net position."
 The comparative statements of revenues, expenses and changes in net position outline how the SSEA's net position has changed over time.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal years.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cashflows.
+Thus, revenues and expenses are reported in this statement for some items that will result in cashflows in future fiscal years.